IHEA-World Certified Hunt Safe Program

 There are Three Kinds of Courses:

-The class will be conducted in a classroom setting and can perform any field safety exercises needed.
+The class will be conducted in a classroom setting and instructors can perform any field safety exercises needed.
 This is the traditional style class with 10 to 12 hours of instructor and student interaction over the length of a few days.
 The standard Hunter Education booklet “Today’s Hunter” will be used and a final assessment test will be conducted.
-High levels of staff time.
+High levels of staff time required.

-This class is designed with the students taking the booklet portion via the National Rifle Association training website.
-The following options allow Tribes to add any content they want to
+This class is designed with the students taking the booklet portion of training via the National Rifle Association training website portal.
+This following option allows Tribes to add any content they want to.

-When the students complete the online portion a certificate of completion will be issued the student can bring into the Tribal Offices to complete the training.
-Tribes have the option to test the students immediately in person or conduct a field training day and then test the students afterwards.
-High to moderate levels of staff time
+When the students complete the online course, a certificate of completion will be issued to the students who bring it into the Tribal office to complete the training.
+Tribes have the option to test the students in person immediately, or to conduct a field training day and test the students afterward.
+High to moderate levels of staff time required.

-Students will take an online course through the National Rifle Association training website to achieve certification and a hunter’s education card.
-The students work through the course book taking a test at the end of each chapter, once complete a Hunter Education Card with the Tribes logo will be printed.
-This course does not require an in person training or a field assessment.
-Minimal staff time
+Students will take an online course through the National Rifle Association training website portal to achieve certification and a Hunter Education Card.
+The students work through the course book taking a test at the end of each chapter; once complete, a Hunter Education Card with the Tribes logo will be printed.
+This course does not require in-person training or a field assessment.
+Minimal staff time required.

-Interested in holding your own Hunter’s Education course?
-Click the button below to contact our Hunter’s Education Coordinator.
+Interested in holding your own Hunter Education course?
+Click the button below to contact our Hunter Education Coordinator.

 Participating Tribes:

-Sisseton-Wahpeton Oyate, Lummi Nation, Muscogee Nation, the Oglala Sioux Tribe, and the Little Traverse Bay Bands of Odawa Indians
+Sisseton-Wahpeton Oyate of the Lake Traverse Reservation, Lummi Nation, Muscogee Creek Nation, the Oglala Sioux Tribe, the Little Traverse Bay Bands of Odawa Indians, Choctaw Nation, Standing Rock Sioux Tribe, and the Sauk-Suittle Indian Tribe.

 THE IHEA-WORLD WELCOMES THE NATIVE AMERICAN FISH & WILDLIFE SOCIETY AS PARTNERS IN HUNTER EDUCATION